-With a Cortex XDR Pro per TB license, if you use Palo Alto Networks firewalls as a traffic log source, you must configure your firewalls and Panorama log forwarding to Data Lake.
+With a Cortex XDR Pro per GB license, if you use Palo Alto Networks firewalls as a traffic log source, you must configure your firewalls and Panorama log forwarding to Data Lake.
 Ensure you have first deployed your network devices.

 Configure firewalls to forward Cortex XDR -required logs to Data Lake.

 The Data Lake provides centralized, cloud-based log storage for firewalls, and Panorama provides an interface you can use to view the stored logs.
 The rich log data that firewalls forward to the Data Lake provides the Cortex XDR analytics engine the network visibility it requires to perform data analytics.

 To support Cortex XDR , firewalls must forward at least Traffic logs to the Data Lake.
 The complete set of log types that a firewall should forward to the Data Lake are:

 Enhanced application logs are designed to increase visibility into network activity for Palo Alto Networks Cloud Services apps, and Cortex XDR requires these logs to support certain features.

 Follow the complete workflow to configure Panorama-managed firewalls to forward logs to the Cortex Data Lake.